David Wells: Second stint with the San Diego Padres (2006–2007)

-On August 31, 2006, with the Red Sox postseason chances fading, Wells' wish of finishing his career playing for a West Coast team and a playoff contender was granted when he was traded back to the Padres for top catching prospect George Kottaras.
+On August 31, 2006, with the Red Sox postseason chances fading, Wells's wish of finishing his career playing for a West Coast team and a playoff contender was granted when he was traded back to the Padres for top catching prospect George Kottaras.

 Following the 2006 season, Wells filed for free agency.
 For players who are already planning on retiring, this is a customary move in case one changes his mind.
-Wells' agent had stated the pitcher would keep his options open but his physical condition would play a large part in making the final decision whether or not to return for another season.
+Wells's agent had stated the pitcher would keep his options open but his physical condition would play a large part in making the final decision whether or not to return for another season.
 Eventually, Wells decided to stay with the Padres, agreeing in principle on a one-year deal worth $3 million in base salary with a possible $4 million more in incentives.

 On March 18, 2007, the media revealed that Wells has been diagnosed with Type 2 diabetes.
 This form of diabetes is more closely associated with lifestyle factors, such as diet, but the condition of people with a genetic disposition for diabetes can be exacerbated with chronic high blood sugar, as insulin resistance can be an adaptation of insulin in the wake of too-high blood sugar over time.

 On August 8, the Padres announced they would cut ties with Wells when Chris Young was ready to come off the disabled list.